oracle-livelabs/apex/apex-professional-hol15/approval-management.md

 7. **Under Participants** - Select Participants to assign additional people to the Task Definition.
    - Click Add Row.

-   - Select Potential Owner as Participant Type
+   - For Participant Type - Select **Potential Owner**

-   - Set the Value Type - SQL Query
+   - For Value Type - Select **SQL Query**

-   - Set the Value - Copy the code below and paste it into  the code editor
+   - For Value - Copy the code below and paste it into  the code editor
    ```
    <copy>
      select emp_name from emp